spruceUI/spruceOS/README.md

   Veckia9x and Fragbait79: WiFi File Transfer App.

-  XanXic: spruceBackup and spruceRestore Apps.
+  XanXic: spruceBackup and spruceRestore Apps, organizational wizardry and so much more!

   Fragbait79: SSH App, network services tweaks and other optimizations.

-  Ry: Overhauled Emu folder, LibRetro ports.
+  Ry: Overhauled Emu folder, LibRetro ports and so much more.

   Oscarkcau: GameSwitcher, Advanced Settings App and general debugging, clean up and optimizations to SO MANY things.

-  Cinethezs: LED App, show-battery-percentage.
+  Cinethezs: LED App, show-battery-percentage, Credits App and so much more.

   Jim Gray: Retroarch removal from MainUI, sick jams and general inspiration.